swarnavopramanik/MoneyButton/README.md

 #### React.js
 React is one of the most popular web frontend libraries in the world, hitting almost 30 million downloads every month according to the NPM trends tracker.
 It is a declarative and component-based library, making use of the so-called state to propagate changes throughout the components of your application.

-## 🛡️ License
-tourism-website is licensed under the [AGPL-3.0 license v3.0](https://github.com/swarnavopramanik/Admin-Panel/blob/main/license.txt) - see the LICENSE file for details.

 ## 🙏 Support
 This project needs a ⭐️ from you.
 Don't forget to leave a star ⭐️